The Story of God’s Love for People

 Right behind dissonance, death came barreling into the world, taking up its cruel domination over all of life on the earth.
 Every living thing was now under the power of death and carried a debt to death.

 Humanity was particularly affected.
 Since people were made in God’s image, and therefore have a human spirit, our death was more than the physical death that would afflict the innocent creatures.
 We had entangled ourselves with God’s enemy, and in so doing had become trapped in those spirit-beings’ final destiny.
-Thus we would also face a spiritual death––apart from all that is of God, in that fearsome prison prepared long ago for the enemy.
+Thus we would also face a spiritual death––apart from all that is of God, in that fearsome prison prepared long ago for the enemy of God.
 The Scriptures call this “the second death”.
 (Revelations 20:14)

 Try as we might, we can never pay off our debt to death––this two-fold death––not for ourselves nor for anyone else.
 All the good behavior in the world will not satisfy the debt.
 Even the spiritual paths that cultivate human potential can do nothing to pay it off. “…By one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned” (Romans 5:12), “…even over them that had not sinned after the similitude of Adam’s transgression” (Romans 5:14).